rqlite/rqlite-js/README.md

 ## Features
 * Automatically follow 301 redirects from replicates to leader node
-* Round robin of Query statements across leader and all replicates for query api requests
+* Round robin load balancing of leader node and all replicate nodes for query api requests
-* HTTP Keepalive provided by forever agent as implemented by the [request](https://www.npmjs.com/package/request) and [request-promise](https://www.npmjs.com/package/request-promise) libraries
+* HTTP Keepalive support through http and https agents when initializing clients or on individual requests see [Client options](#client-options)
+* Unit and integration tests for contributors

 ## DataApiClient
 The data API client will allow you to access the [data API endpoints](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md) of RQLite such as `query` and `execute`.
 All data methods will return a DataResults instance which is an array of DataResult instances.
 The DataResult instances are designed to abstract working with the response body from RQLite data endpoints.
 If you want to work with the raw HTTP response instead of using the DataResults the options accept a raw options which can be set to true.
 This is covered in the examples below.